zumo64/redis-slowlogs-streamer/README.md

 # redis-slowlogs-streamer

 * Polls Redis Slow logs into a Redis Stream
-* Consumes the Stream and dumps to parseable log files or to a Redis TSDB
+* Consumes the Stream and dumps to parseable log file,  to Redis TSDB, and as Prometheus metrics.

 ## Objective